AyushGupta2114/Railway-mangement-System/README.md

 # Railway Management System

-The Railway Management System is a software application designed to efficiently manage and automate various aspects of railway operations.
+The Railway Management System is a software application designed to efficiently manage and automate various aspects of railway operations with a frontend built using HTML, CSS, and basic JavaScript, and a backend powered by MySQL for seamless railway operations management..
 This repository contains the source code and related documentation for the system.

 ## Features